Skip to main content

 Working Hours

 A standard workweek is 40 hours (8 hours per day).
-Workers are guaranteed at least one day of rest each week and may not work more than 44 hours weekly.
-Regular working hours are 9:00 a.m. - 6:00 p.m.
+Workers are entitled to at least one day of rest each week.
+Regular working hours are 9:00 a.m. to 6:00 p.m.

 Overtime

-There are no exceptions from overtime.
-All Workers are entitled to an overtime premium of 150% for exceeding 40 hours.
+All Workers are entitled to an overtime premium of 150% for exceeding 40 hours worked in a week.
 If a Worker is scheduled on their traditional rest day, the overtime premium is payable at 200%.
-Work performed on an official public holiday is compensable at a 300% overtime premium.
+Overtime may not exceed 36 hours per month per Worker.

 Termination